 Shropshire Ply and why:

-The idea for creating a local yarn started about 3 years ago and was mainly due to British fleece being undervalued as a product.
+The idea for creating a local yarn started around 2014 and was mainly due to British fleece being undervalued as a product.
 So much yarn bought in this country is merino and or foreign imports when the whole economy of Britain was founded on the backs of sheep from the Middle Ages on.
 Britain has the greatest variety of sheep breeds and each fleece can be used for something whether carpets or vests.
 We decided to gather fleece from small local flocks so we would have enough to be spun into a commercial product.

 Our yarn is a traditional woollen spun yarn drawing on the knowledge of breeders, spinners and textile historians.
 It pulls together many things important to us like heritage, local produce, British yarn, supporting British industry and British farmers.